 On the government level, sustainable innovation is an important goal that cannot be overlooked.
 The need for embracing innovation trends is on the rise, as evidenced by research showing 10 percent of the global population living below the poverty level in 2018.

 Governments face numerous innovation challenges caused by the use of products and services that damage the earth.
 One answer to this is to create and implement policies that support sustainable innovation that benefits the environment well into the future.

 The need for these policies can be seen on every level, and such policies would change the ways governments address important issues.
 These innovative policies would also help organizational leaders to better serve citizens through more time-efficient projects that use available resources wisely.

 There are currently inadequate prices on some key life-supporting natural systems.
 This major market failure requires action.

 Putting a price on natural capital would hold decision-makers accountable when taking part in economic activities that are damaging to the earth.
-Raising the price on the production of harmful goods could provide companies the financial incentive needed to gravitate away from dirty technologies.
-This, in turn, would form a market where clean technologies are used for creating products and conducting research, thus encouraging sustainable innovation.
+Raising the price of the production of harmful goods could provide companies with the financial incentive needed to gravitate away from dirty technologies.
+This, in turn, would form a market where clean technologies are used for creating products and conducting research.
+Thus encouraging sustainable innovation.